 The Story of the City of Steyr

 The first settlers in the area were the Celts, who established their kingdom called Noricum in the region.
-During the rule of the Roman Empire, the kingdom was annexed to the empire and was under Roman control.
+The Roman Empire annexed the kingdom and placed it under Roman control.
 The “Iron Road,” which led to the large Erzberg metal mine about 100 kilometers away, passed nearby.

 In the 6th century, Bavarians settled in the city, and the rulers of the House of Otakars owned the area until the 12th century.
 Afterward, the city passed into the hands of the Dukes of the House of Babenberg.
 The city developed especially thanks to the many workshops it had, which were engaged in goldsmithing and weapon making.